octaviommr/mynotes-next/README.md

 Typically, a local MongoDB instance address looks like `mongodb://127.0.0.1:27017/your-database-name-goes-here`.
 If you're using MongoDB Atlas, use the connection string that is provided for your instance.

-Run `npx auth secret` to generate a secret key that will be used to encrypt Auth.js cookies.
+Run `npx auth secret` to generate a secret key that will be used to encrypt next-auth cookies.
 This will also add it to the ".env.local" file.

 ### Build and start

 Run `npm run dev` to build the application and start the development server.
 The application can be accessed via http://localhost:3000.

+## Next Steps

+- Implement containerization using Docker
+- Deploy the application
+- Automate deployment using GitHub actions